TwilioDevEd/clicktocall-node/README.md

 node app.js
 ```

+For the following platforms, download the ngrok executable to host your application `live` online:

 3. Download The Ngrok executable [here](https://ngrok.com/download).

 4. Launch the ngrok executable wherever you placed the executable after unzipping